The above fresco was an inspiration for Renoir for the Grand Bathers.

 The above photo is the reverse side of the Grand Bathers Pastel Study paper, a felt, not a screen grain,

 as the front side.
-Also visible here is the residue of antique cardboard backing, which remained stuck after
+Also visible here is the residue of antique cardboard backing, which remained stuck

 the cardboard was scraped off when the Grand Bathers Pastel Study was removed from the frame to be